aws-samples/shopfloor-connectivity/docs/core/in-process-configuration.md

 ---
 ### JarFiles
-List of pathnames to JarFiles, that implement a target type, that needs to be loaded by the SFC core.
+List of path names to JarFiles, that implement a target type, that needs to be loaded by the SFC core.
-These entries can either be pathnames to the jar files of to the directory in which these reside.
+These entries can either be path names to the jar files of to the directory in which these reside.
 If the entry is a directory it will expand to a list of all jar files in that directory,

 **Type**: String[]